Larry Bird Fast Facts

 1978 - First round NBA draft pick by the Boston Celtics - doesn't play until graduating from Indiana State in 1979.

-March 26, 1979 - The legendary basketball rivalry with Earvin "Magic" Johnson begins as their teams battle each other for the NCAA championship title.
+March 26, 1979 - The legendary basketball rivalry with Magic Johnson begins as their teams battle each other for the NCAA championship title.

 1979 - Winner of the USBWA college player of the year (Oscar Robertson Trophy), Naismith Award and Wooden Award.